 Are you planning a trip to Oahu and want to know the best farmers markets on Oahu worth checking out?
 Find out the 14 best Oahu farmers markets that sell locally made products, fresh produce, and even souvenirs!

-This post about the best Oahu farmers markets contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This post about the best Oahu farmers markets was written by Hawaii travel expert Marcie Cheung and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.